Theme: Nurturing Young Healthcare Professionals towards the Actualization of SDG 3: Good Health & Wellbeing for All

 - Poster presentations.

-Interested applicants should submit their abstracts before the indicated deadline and the abstracts should be between 300 – 500 words.
-The abstracts should be in line with the conference theme and/or sub-themes.
+- The abstracts should be in line with the conference theme and/or sub-themes as discussed above.

 Timelines & Submission Details